Foxh0und/MCSC/tickets.md

 Cup matches and group stages of the Champions League will not need points either, but latter stages of cup competitions will likely attract loyalty points.

+As well as loyalty points with Chelsea for each season, we’d love you to remain loyal to this ability for getting home match tickets.
+The only reason we can help Chelsea fans from our part of the world is if there are another 29 other people willing to buy the membership.
+If they don’t, then we can’t help.
+It’s as simple as that.
+So, on the rare occasions that the Chelsea Box office ask us to have an order of preference (when we have a number of members going to one match, usually a category AA match) then we will determine who goes where on the list by the following criteria.

+1. Length of Chelsea FC (True Blue) membership
+2. Length of Chelsea FC and Melbourne Chelsea Membership
+3. Length of Melbourne Chelsea membership
+4. Date of when Chelsea FC membership was bought for the season that the match is in.

+Ultimately we want people to keep helping other supporters.
+It doesn’t work without that.

 ![StamfordBridge3](/assets/ticket3.jpg)